Container Shipping Services

 - Any added services like customs clearance or transport insurance

-- whether you are going for ocean freight shipping or air freight shipping
+- Whether you choose ocean freight or air freight shipping

 - FCL gives you an entire container for your shipment, while LCL combines your goods with others—making it more economical for smaller loads.

-The rates are also different based on if you require other additional services, like packing services for overseas shipping, or customs-documents handling.
+The rates are also different based on if you require other additional services, like packing services for overseas shipping or customs-document handling.

 What is the Cheapest Way to Ship in a Container?